Border Bases in the Rational Weyl Algebra: Border bases in the rational Weyl algebra

 \subsection{Classification of certain \texorpdfstring{$D$}{D}-ideals}

 While the classification of general $D$-ideals of fixed holonomic rank is highly intricate, some special cases can be made explicit.
-The Hilbert scheme of $m$ points can be interpreted to provide some parts of the moduli space of $D$-ideals of holonomic rank~$m$.
-To be precise, it covers the cases of PDEs with constant coefficients as well as that of Frobenius ideals.
+The Hilbert scheme of $m$ points can be interpreted to provide some parts of the moduli space of $D$-ideals of holonomic rank~$m$, namely the cases of PDEs with constant coefficients as well as that of Frobenius ideals.
+To be precise, our considerations apply to ideals $R_nI$ in the rational Weyl algebra, as discussed already earlier.
+Since, however, they are the natural starting point, we here start from ideals $I\subset D_n$.